mstrout/CUF23-OLCF-Tutorial/README.md

 ### Perlmutter

-See the commands in the provided FIXME.bash script for setup on Perlmutter and change them so are using your account and the correct queue.
+See the commands in the provided SOURCE_ME.sh script for setup on Perlmutter and change them so are using your account and the correct queue.
 Here are examples of those detailed commands.